Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 There's definitely some information I'm missing.

-you could go down so many different rabbit holes
+It's one of those stories that, like, you could go down so many different rabbit holes

-You could look into that in a lot more depth
+You could look into that in a lot more depth,

-than you can look into...
+and then you can look into,

-lots of dominoes falling you know um lots of moving parts yeah So they do get a little complicated.
+So they do get a little complicated.

 Yeah, wheels were in motion.